mark-watson/SwiftAI-book/manuscript/commandline.md

 We saw how to use the Swift Package Manager to create two types of command line applications:

-- Executable, for example: swift package init --type executable
+- Executable, for example: **swift package init --type executable**
-- Library with optional main test function, for example: swift package init --type library
+- Library with optional main test function, for example: **swift package init --type library**

-Before I first started doing REPL based Swift development, I created small command line executable applications.
+Before I first started doing REPL based Swift development, I Swift to create small command line executable applications.
 My habbits changed when I realized that only library projects lended themselves to the style of REPL development that I have enjoyed for many decades using languages such as Common lisp.

 ## SparqlQuery Library

 TBD

+I placed this library in its own github repository [https://github.com/mark-watson/SparqlQuery](https://github.com/mark-watson/SparqlQuery) because it is convenient to add Swift libraries to projects by refering to their github URI, possibly adding a version number.

 The Swift Package Manager creates a template project.
 The following listing shows the directory structure after I implemented the library: